lmammino/loige.co/astro/src/content/posts/2015-07-25_6-rules-of-thumb-to-build-blazing-fast-web-applications/index.md

   - laravel
   - performance
   - scalability
+description: "This post highlights 6 important rules to keep in mind when developing performant web applications: avoid premature optimization, do the minimum required work, defer non-critical tasks, leverage caching, avoid N+1 queries, and design for horizontal scaling.
+Following these guidelines will help you write efficient code from the start and build apps ready to handle growth."
 ---

 In this post I will try to highlight some of the most common principles that you have to take under consideration when you want to achieve a great level of performance while building a web application (specifically on the backend part).
 I believe the concepts discussed here can be applied to any language and framework even if, due to my specific experience, I will mention some examples, design patterns, conventions and tools that are mostly used in the PHP world.